sdroege/gst-plugin-rs/version-helper/README.md

 gst_plugin_version_helper::info();
 ```

-Inside `lib.rs` of the plugin, the information provided by `get_info` are usable as follows:
+Inside `lib.rs` of the plugin, the information provided by `info` are usable as follows:

 ```rust,ignore
 gst::plugin_define!(